How to manage Access/Contact visits in your family

 The Family and Child Law Committee of the Law Society has provided us with some very useful advice in relation to access issues and state:

 “It is important that common sense prevails in relation to access, in the current climate.
 If access cannot take place (for any of the reasons set out above) parents should set up a system of liberal [remote] contact.”
 The reasons they consider to be relevant is around health and safety of the child, the family whom they live with, any particular health issues of the child and that parents must follow all social distancing rules.
-The full paper is here.
+The full paper relating to access and other family law issues in the context of Covid19 are here.

-The Minister reminds us that “I would simply appeal to everyone to remember that at all times, the welfare of the child is paramount.”
+The former Minister reminded us in April at the beginning of restrictions that “I would simply appeal to everyone to remember that at all times, the welfare of the child is paramount.”
 His full statement is available here.

 The President of the District Court, Judge Colin Daly has also issued a statement on the issue of access and states: “The best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.
 The health concerns of parents, their children and the extended family need to be considered when sorting out arrangements.
 As parents, if you agree that the arrangements set out in a court order should be temporarily varied you are free to do so.
 Make a note of this agreement by way of email or text message.
 Where a child, by agreement, does not get to spend their usual time with their parent, the court will expect that contact is established and maintained regularly.
 Using video technologies such as Skype, Zoom, What’s App or Face-Time might help, and if that is not possible telephone conversations should be arranged.
 These current restrictions mean that the detail of every access order may not be full implementable, but as parents you should make every effort to allow your child to continue access in a safe, alternative way.”
 The full statement is here.